AtelierNum/AtelierNum.github.io-V1/README.md

 ```
 cd src/assets/lists/
 ```
-Then execute the script to install the list of markdowns for courses in **./markdowns** :
+Then execute the script to  update the list of markdowns in **./markdowns** :

 ```
 cd ..